btholt/complete-intro-to-react-v8/lessons/14-redux/A-redux-toolkit.md

 ```

 - Here you name your slice (what we're calling a bundle of reducers, state, and action creators)
-- You give it an inital state
+- You give it an initial state
 - You give it any reducers we need in our case, we just want a simple action that sets whatever the payload is to be what's stored.
 This common.
 Sometimes you may want to do some processing or math or something like that.
 - RTK takes the liberty of making action creators and the actual reducers for you.
 This was something you used to have to code by hand.
 - We export the reducer to use in the store.js file.